Mortgage Loan Originator: Maintain Your License

 Is continuing education required to maintain my state license(s) (under the NMLS)?

 Yes.
-The SAFE Act requires mortgage loan originators to complete eight hours of NMLS approved continuing education annually.
+The SAFE Act requires mortgage loan originators to complete at least 8 hours of NMLS approved continuing education annually.
 Licensees must complete the CE requirement before applying for license renewal.

 If I enroll in an online self-study course will I get immediate access to the course?